snnmst/MLLogger/README.md

 Contributions are welcome!
 Please read our Contributing Guidelines for details on how to contribute to this project.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0  - see the LICENSE file for details.

 Acknowledgments
 We would like to thank the open-source community for their contributions and support in making this project possible.